shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 | A           | curry        | 2021-01-07 |
 | B           | sushi        | 2021-01-11 |

-7. **Which item was purchased just before the customer became a member?**
+### 7. Which item was purchased just before the customer became a member?

 ***query:***
 ```SQL